dylanmaenpaa/today-i-learned/README.md

 ### A*
 Extension of Dijkstra with the use of heuristics.
 Optimality is guaranteed on tree-search version of A* if the heuristic is admissible.
 Consistent heuristic is needed on graph-version A* (reopening closed nodes is not allowed).
 Worst case complexity O(b^d) where b is the branching factor and d is the depth, however a good heuristic will prune the nodes needed for the search.

+## Machine Learning

+### Stochastic gradient descent
+Instead of running all samples and calculating a gradient, stochastic gradient descent randomly chooses one sample to calculate a gradient.
+This can save time since summing up all the data points might take long time due to not fitting in RAM.
+It might also converge faster and jump out of local minimas.